 While this type of record player setup is certainly more intricate, by dissecting the above, it can still be considered straightforward.
 It’s a direct connection, so there aren’t any switches to worry about.
 And, there is an argument to be made that this modular configuration is the true traditional setup.

 How you want to set up your vinyl player is 100% your choice.
 There is no right or wrong, just simple and a bit more complex.
 With that being said, if you’ve migrated to vinyl records because of the nostalgic appeal, then challenge yourself—pick up some old audio equipment, and see if you can’t configure your own external phono preamp setup.

-But, of course, going with the active bookshelf speaker—which is the most popular setup—will probably be the easiest and produce high-end audio—the highest quality of sound (for the price).
-We wish you the best of luck on your record player speaker setup!
+But, of course, going with the active bookshelf speakers—which is the most popular record player setup—will probably be the easiest and produce high-end audio—the highest sound quality (for the price).
+We wish you the best of luck on your vinyl record player speaker setup!
 Hopefully, this guide answered some questions and pointed you in the right direction.

 Forbes.
 Vinyl Is Bigger Than We Thought.
 Much Bigger.
 Sept, 2018.
 Retrieved from: